PuzzleFusion: Unleashing the Power of Diffusion Models for Spatial Puzzle Solving: Spatial Puzzle Solving as Conditional Generation

-Our idea is simple, using a Diffusion Model to ``conditionally generate" a room-layout arrangement, where the input room layouts and types are the conditions.
+Our idea is simple, using a Diffusion Model to ``conditionally generate'' the correct arrangement, where the input is the center and rotation of room layouts/puzzle pieces and their types and shapes are the conditions.
 This section explains the forward and the reverse processes.